-I always appreciate the work of Australian Naturopath Dr Lara Briden so here she explains what you need to know if thinking of going on HRT.
+I always appreciate the work of Australian Naturopath Dr Lara Briden and here she explains what you need to know if you’re thinking of going on HRT.

 This post is for all you forty and fifty-somethings who are looking for some kind of clarity around hormone replacement therapy (HRT) or menopausal hormone therapy.

 You want to know if HRT is safe and which type to choose.
 And you want to know if hormone treatment is actually going to help with the sleep disturbance and mood changes and crazy periods that you’re experiencing now (but really didn’t expect to see for a few more years).

 Perimenopause or “second puberty” is the two to twelve years before menopause and can be the time of strongest symptoms.

 Here’s what you need to know.

 The earliest symptoms of perimenopause (heavy periods, insomnia, and anxiety) are the result of losing progesterone, not estrogen.
 They typically occur while we’re still having periods but are making the natural progression to having more anovulatory cycles, rather than real periods.

 👉 Tip: An anovulatory cycle is a cycle in which ovulation did not occur and progesterone was not made.